loopstick/CCA_DigitalElectronics_Spring2020/README.md

     - Example
       - AnalogInput modified to work without using delay():
       [AnalogInputWithoutDelay](https://github.com/michaelshiloh/Digital-Electronics-Spring-2017/blob/master/examples/AnalogReadWithoutDelay/AnalogReadWithoutDelay.ino)

-  - *Homework:*
-    - Read __all four__ of the Multitasking Resources in [resources](https://github.com/loopstick/ResourcesForClasses).
-    - Find (online) an Arduino project that you find interesting.
-      - Write a brief description and put a link in the README.md file in your Github repository.
-      - remember I've posted gitHub resources at the bottom/end of [class resources](https://github.com/loopstick/ResourcesForClasses).
-    - Read about sensors in the [Adafruit Sensors guide](http://www.ladyada.net/learn/sensors/) listed in [resources](https://github.com/loopstick/ResourcesForClasses).
-Or google " arduino sensors" and see what you find!
-      - Describe (briefly) what you've learned in your Github READ.md file.

-### Week 3: Thursday, February 7, 2018
+### Week 3: Thursday, February 7, 2019
 ## INPUT: Sensors and multi-tasking
 - Homework review
+  - sensors
+  - Arduino projects
+- lecture
+  - multi-tasking
+  - Blink without Delay
-- Hands-on activity: Making sound without Arduino
+- Hands-on activity:
+  - Blink without Delay: Turn LEDs on and off without using delay!!
+  - poll a sensor continually while performing other tasks
 - *Homework:*
-	- Propose a device _that does something_ "interesting".
+	- Propose a device for your midterm project _that does something_ "interesting".
-	The assignment was previously to design a _creative experimental musical instrument_.
-	I've decided to give you more freedom this sermester so you can apply the project to your specific interests.
-	Your assignment is to build a _device that does something_.
 	We will discuss project ideas in class and you can always email me if you need help deciding what to do.
 	At minimum your project should make use of **TWO input sensors** and **TWO kinds of output**.
 	  - Deliver the following in your Github repository: